 - A second deal is with the same partner from the Bali project to build Trump International Hotel and Tower Lido in West Java, about 100 kilometers south of Jakarta.
 It would include the resort as well as residences and a golf course.

 - Each deal netted Trump between $1 and $5 million in royalties, plus $83,333 in management fees in the year ending May 2016.
+The following year, Trump reported $190,476 in management fees for each hotel, but no royalties.
 Between the two projects, Trump has 16 companies associated with Indonesia.
 Trump spokeswoman Amanda Miller told the New York Times at the end of 2016 that the two projects “will proceed as planned.”

 Though the region is not without its security issues, Latin America and the Caribbean have historically sat squarely within the U.S.’s sphere of influence.
 The U.S. maintains a multilateral military treaty with large swaths of Latin America and the Caribbean, and Canada is a member of NATO.